Skip to content

 Code quality

-Tabeline uses Black, isort, and Flake8 to ensure a minimum standard of code quality.
+Tabeline uses Ruff to ensure a minimum standard of code quality.
 The code quality commands are encapsulated with Nox:

 Generating the docs